petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/customizing-a-data-schema.md

 ---
 # Customizing a Data Schema

 The ticketing application requires custom data fields and selections.
-Use Liferay [objects](../../building-applications/objects.md) and [picklists](../../building-applications/objects/picklists.md) to define a custom data schema.
+You use Liferay [objects](../../building-applications/objects.md) and [picklists](../../building-applications/objects/picklists.md) to define a custom data schema.

 ## Creating Custom Picklists

-A picklist is a predetermined list of values that are defined for users to select.
-Different picklists are needed for custom fields such as ticket status, ticket type, and ticket priority.
+A picklist is a predetermined list of values users can select.
+Picklists are needed for custom fields such as ticket status, ticket type, and ticket priority.

 ### Deploy the Custom Picklists